Latin Balaenoptera acutorostrata

 Manx Muc-varrey ny maaigyn bane

 Being a member of the Rorqual family, Minke whales possess hair like ‘baleen plates’ made from keratin, of which hundreds are present in each jaw.
-When feeding, the whale will take in huge quantities of water and food and use the hairy plates to filter out the good bits, dispelling the water and using their tongue to swallow the food.
+When feeding, the whale will take in huge quantities of water and food and use the hairy plates to filter out the food, dispelling the water and using their tongue to swallow the food.

 Abundance and distribution